Kristian8606/esp32s3_audio_dsp/README.md

 	•	Center or cutoff frequency
 	•	Gain (boost or cut)
 	•	Q-factor (bandwidth control)
-	•	Modular and Scalable:
-New DSP functions and filters can be easily integrated into the system.

 How It Works

 	1. Audio Input: